Multi-Scale Local Speculative Decoding for Image Generation: Introduction

-\begin{enumerate} \item \textbf{Multi-scale drafting}: We leverage the natural hierarchy of image resolutions by using a low-resolution drafter and a learned up-sampler to propose candidate image tokens, which are then verified by a high-resolution AR model. \item \textbf{Local verification}: Inspired by spatial coherence in images, we introduce a rejection and re-sampling mechanism that operates over local neighborhoods rather than full raster-scan sequences, improving both efficiency and acceptance rates. \end{enumerate}
+\begin{enumerate} \item \textbf{Multi-scale drafting}: We leverage the natural hierarchy of image resolutions by using a low-resolution drafter and an up-sampler to propose candidate image tokens, which are then verified by a high-resolution AR model. \item \textbf{Local verification}: Inspired by spatial coherence in images, we introduce a rejection and re-sampling mechanism that operates over local neighborhoods rather than full raster-scan sequences, improving both efficiency and acceptance rates. \item \textbf{Integration with Parallel Decoding}: As an orthogonal component, we incorporate parallel decoding at the draft and resampling stages to reduce sequential steps without sacrificing quality of the generated tokens. \end{enumerate}